magento/magento2/app/code/Magento/Integration/README.md

 ## Installation

+The Magento_Integration module is one of the base Magento 2 modules.
+You cannot disable or uninstall this module.

-Before installing this module, note that the Magento_Integration is dependent on the following modules:
+This module is dependent on the following modules:
 - `Magento_Store`
 - `Magento_User`
 - `Magento_Security`

-The following modules depend on this module:
-- `Magento_Analytics`
-- `Magento_Webapi`

 The Magento_Integration module creates the following tables in the database:
 - `oauth_consumer`